Summary

 I caught the 9 AM boat from Ko Samet that returned to Ban Phe.

-I returned to Bangkok taking this minivan rather than the big bus because the big bus was full.
-I was looking forward to enjoying the Lunar New Year in Chinatown that celebrated the year of the Snake.
+I returned to Bangkok, taking this minivan rather than the big bus because the big bus was full.
+I was looking forward to enjoying the Lunar New Year in Chinatown, which celebrated the year of the Snake.

 No comments: